 The Find text box enables you to search for a user.
 It will search against the Login Name, Network id, Real Name and E-mail fields.
 The Filter button (available next to each column header) allows you to filter by null values, non-null values or a specific value:

 Click on a column header to sort by that column.
 An arrow icon will indicate if the sort is ascending or descending:

 To select an existing user account, double-click on its row:

-The Edit user form will display and you can modify any information.
+The Edit user form will display and you can modify any information, e.g., check Active to activate a disabled account or updated an email address.
 The Generate button can be used to obtain a random password.
 Click Save to save your changes.